Glyphack/stateful-event-processing/README.md

 t # Stateful event processing

+Go multiple levels deep
+Join on primary and non-primary keys depending on the particular relation Preferably perform multiple joins without writing intermediate results out to different topics or adding operational complexity
+Not be windowed joins on time series data
+All input topics are treated as if they were ‘tables’ Support 1 to 1, 1 to many, and many to 1 relations
 ## An example

 Imagine we are github, The problem begins where we want move to the event driven world by capturing events and emitting them from the application.now imagine we decide to do a data replication from database to AWS and other shiny cloud solutions.